Djan88/tarot-bc/wp-content/plugins/miniorange-login-openid/readme.txt

 Allow users to social comment on your website using supported social media commenting apps such as Facebook and Google.
 Social Comments does not require the users to be registered or logged in on your site for adding comments.

 = Easy Integration =
 Social Login is the easiest to configure and conveniently allows you to setup and start using the plugin in seconds.
 Easy integration with your website with options to add Social login on login page, registration page and comments section.
 Add `miniOrange - Social Login` widget to add social login in widget area.
-Add shortcode [miniorange_social_login] to add social login in other places.
+Add shortcode <a href="https://plugins.miniorange.com/guide-to-display-social-login-icons-using-shortcode-in-wordpress" target="_blank">[miniorange_social_login] </a>to add social login in other places.
 Add social sharing applications to home page, posts, content pages, WooCommerce product page, bbPress forums, bbPress topics, bbPress replies and anywhere on your site using widgets.
 For Social Sharing, use `miniOrange Sharing - Vertical` for floating vertical widget and `miniOrange Sharing - Horizontal` for horizontal widget to add social sharing in widget area.
 Add shortcode [miniorange_social_sharing] for horizontal sharing icons and [miniorange_social_sharing_vertical] for vertical sharing icons.

 = Single sign-on =
 Single Sign-On using Social Login creates a single authentication system for multiple web properties allowing users to navigate websites with a single account.